MicrosoftDocs/ai-builder/ai-builder-docs/distribute-model.md

     > [!div class="mx-imgBorder"]
     > ![Screenshot of the managed properties.](media/ai-builder-managed-properties.png "Managed properties")

-After you've disabled customization, your model will include a note that you have limited the possible actions to it.
+After you've disabled customization, your model will include a note that you've limited the possible actions to it.

 ## Importing status
 For document processing and object detection models, the import process might continue after the import action is finished.
 When a model is continuing the import process, **Importing** appears on the list page of the AI Builder model.
 This is normal and can last several minutes.